Stephen Sullivan on making Seahawks debut on defense: ‘I didn’t see this in a million years’

-Stephen Sullivan couldn’t help but marvel at the seeming improbability of it all.
+Stephen Sullivan couldn’t help but marvel at the improbability of it all.

-A rookie tight end on the practice squad a few weeks ago, he saw his first NFL action Sunday against San Francisco at defensive end — credited with making an assisted tackle on his first NFL play, which came on third down and stopped what had been a promising opening drive for the 49ers (a Wildcat snap to Jerick McKinnon that resulted in a three-yard loss).
+A rookie tight end on the practice squad a few weeks ago, he saw his first NFL action Sunday at defensive end.
+He was credited with making an assisted tackle on his first NFL play, which came on third down and stopped what had been a promising opening drive for the 49ers (a Wildcat snap to Jerick McKinnon that resulted in a 3-yard loss).

 “I didn’t see this in a million years,’’ Sullivan said after the Seahawks secured a 37-27 win over San Francisco.

-But then, maybe he should have, given how improbable so much of his story has been already.
+But maybe he should have, given how improbable so much of his story has been already.

-As he detailed on the day the Seahawks selected him in the seventh round last April — Seattle trading a 2021 sixth-round pick to Miami to move back into the draft to take him at 251st overall — he first had to overcame a rough childhood just to get to the point where a football career could seem realistic.
+As he detailed on the day the Seahawks selected him in the seventh round last April — trading a 2021 sixth-round pick to Miami to move back into the draft to take him at 251st overall — he had to overcame a rough childhood just to get to the point where a football career could seem realistic.

 While his parents dealt with legal issues, Sullivan often had to find a place to stay with coaches or families of friends, saying that some nights the only place he could find to sleep was under a highway overpass.